gjlam95/2019_IS4302_Mon_2-4_G3/README.md

 ## EquiV Frontend Interface (React)
 1. Clone the Git repository.
   ```git clone https://github.com/gjlam95/2019_IS4302_Mon_2-4_G3.git```

 2. Install the required modules for the dependencies for the React project strictly in this order:
   i.
 Change directory into the /client directory, run the following command to install __client-side dependencies__.
   ```npm install```
   ii.
-Return the the main directory.
+Return to the main directory.
   ```cd ..```
   iii.
 Install the __server-side dependencies__.
   ```npm install```
-  iv. __\*For Winows Users Only__, remove 'browserlist' & 'browserlist.cmd' in the /client directory.
+  iv. __\*For Windows Users Only__, remove 'browserlist' & 'browserlist.cmd' in the /client directory.
 3. To start the project, return to the main directory and run this command.
 Please note that the *__client__* is on __port 3000__ and the *__server__* is on __port 5000__.
 Do change/add assigned ports used by Vagrant in order to avoid '*Bind failed: Address already in use*' error.
   ```npm run dev```
 4. Additional notes to start the server and/or client: